by |

 A study reveals the secret of the thick atmosphere that surrounds Venus

 The scientists noted that giant parallel ridges extending for hundreds of miles on Europe were very similar to surface features discovered on the Greenland ice sheet.
-The double spurs could indicate liquid water barely a mile below the surface.
+The double spurs might indicate liquid water barely a mile below the surface.

-The researchers describe how Greenland’s double ice ridges, which are about 50 times smaller than those on Europe, formed when shallow pools of groundwater froze and repeatedly broke the surface, steadily rising the double ridges.
+The researchers describe how Greenland’s double ice ridges, which are regarding 50 times smaller than those on Europe, formed when shallow pools of groundwater froze and repeatedly broke the surface, steadily rising the double ridges.

 The researchers say that if the edges of Double Europa were formed in the same way, it would indicate the presence of liquid water on the Moon less than a mile below the surface.